-Does a trip to the pharmacy conjure up images of white-coated workers rushing around behind the counter and adjusting their glasses to decipher physician scripts?
+Does a trip to the pharmacy conjure up images of workers in lab coats rushing around behind the counter and adjusting their glasses to decipher physician scripts?
 If so, you’re way behind the times.
-In honor of Pharmacist Day (January 12), we prescribe reading this article to get caught up with how the industry has evolved.
+Many organizations are now realizing the benefits of pharmacy automation and Internet of Things (IoT) devices in ways that are revolutionizing the industry.
+In honor of Pharmacist Day, January 12, we prescribe getting caught up with how the this digital transformation has evolved the industry.

-For example, at a hospital in Yuma, Arizona, pharmacists use high-definition cameras to remotely monitor the compounding of drugs inside the hospital’s cleanroom.
-If they see a problem, they communicate it to cleanroom technicians, whose voice-activated headsets allow them to keep working as they respond.
+Our first stop takes us to Yavapai Regional Medical Center in Yuma, Arizona.
+Pharmacists there use high-definition cameras to remotely monitor the compounding of drugs inside the hospital’s cleanroom.
+If they see a problem, they can communicate it to cleanroom technicians whose voice-activated headsets allow them to keep working as they respond.

-Medical staff don’t have to waste time delivering the drugs once they’re compounded.
-Robots do that 90% of the time — after doctors have submitted their electronic prescriptions and pharmacists have reviewed them to make sure there’s no conflict with patient allergies or other medications.
+Medical staff don’t have to waste time delivering drugs once they’re compounded either.
+That’s now handled by robots about 90% of the time — after doctors have submitted their electronic prescriptions and pharmacists have reviewed them to make sure there’s no conflict with patient allergies or other medications.

 The hospital’s pharmacy system not only saves time, it increases accuracy.
-The robot has delivered more than 40 million doses without an error, staffers say.
+Staffers say the robot has delivered more than 40 million doses without an error.

-Welcome to the new, high-tech pharmacy, where automation improves patient safety, while giving more time to pharmacists to complete complex tasks and answer patient questions.
+Welcome to the new high-tech pharmacy, where automation improves patient safety while giving pharmacists more time to complete complex tasks and answer patient questions.

-Electronic prescriptions and drug-monitoring programs can also help prevent substance abuse, not only by finding errors, but also by recognizing a combination of controlled and non-controlled prescription use that may reveal too much opioid use.
+Electronic prescriptions and drug-monitoring programs can also help prevent opioid abuse by not only finding errors but also recognizing patterns of controlled and non-controlled prescription use.

-Some pharmacies are working on real-time insurance benefit verification, which would allow doctors to give patients information about co-pay amounts before entering a prescription.
-High out-of-pocket costs are a main reason patients stop taking their medications.
+Some pharmacies are working on real-time insurance benefit verification, which would allow doctors to give patients information about copay amounts before entering a prescription.
+High out-of-pocket costs are a primary reason patients stop taking their medications.

 Technologies like these could catch problems before they become serious, providing instant communication to caregivers and real-time treatment that need not involve a trip to a lab or the doctor.